MicrosoftDocs/azure-docs/articles/virtual-machines/trusted-launch-existing-vm.md

 ms.custom: template-how-to, devx-track-azurepowershell
 ---

-# Enable trusted launch on existing Azure VMs
+# Enable Trusted launch on existing Azure VMs

 **Applies to:** :heavy_check_mark: Linux VM :heavy_check_mark: Windows VM :heavy_check_mark: Generation 2 VM

-Azure Virtual Machines supports enabling trusted launch on existing [Azure Generation 2](generation-2.md) virtual machines (VMs) by upgrading to the [trusted launch](trusted-launch.md) security type.
+Azure Virtual Machines supports enabling Trusted launch on existing [Azure Generation 2](generation-2.md) virtual machines (VMs) by upgrading to the [Trusted launch](trusted-launch.md) security type.

 [Trusted launch](trusted-launch.md) is a way to enable foundational compute security on [Azure Generation 2 VMs](generation-2.md) VMs and protects against advanced and persistent attack techniques like boot kits and rootkits.
 It does so by combining infrastructure technologies like Secure Boot, virtual Trusted Platform Module (vTPM), and boot integrity monitoring on your VM.

 > [!IMPORTANT]
 >
-> - Support for *enabling trusted launch on existing Azure Generation 1 VMs* is currently in private preview.
+> - Support for *enabling Trusted launch on existing Azure Generation 1 VMs* is currently in private preview.
 You can gain access to preview by using the [registration form](https://aka.ms/Gen1ToTLUpgrade).

 ## Prerequisites

 - Azure Generation 2 VM is configured with:
   - [Trusted launch supported size family](trusted-launch.md#virtual-machines-sizes).
   - [Trusted launch supported operating system (OS) image](trusted-launch.md#operating-systems-supported).
-For custom OS images or disks, the base image should be *trusted launch capable*.
+For custom OS images or disks, the base image should be *Trusted launch capable*.
-- Azure Generation 2 VM isn't using [features currently not supported with trusted launch](trusted-launch.md#unsupported-features).
+- Azure Generation 2 VM isn't using [features currently not supported with Trusted launch](trusted-launch.md#unsupported-features).
-- Azure Generation 2 VMs should be *stopped and deallocated* before you enable the trusted launch security type.
+- Azure Generation 2 VMs should be *stopped and deallocated* before you enable the Trusted launch security type.
 - Azure Backup, if enabled, for VMs should be configured with the [Enhanced Backup policy](../backup/backup-azure-vms-enhanced-policy.md).
-The trusted launch security type can't be enabled for Generation 2 VMs configured with *Standard policy* backup protection.
+The Trusted launch security type can't be enabled for Generation 2 VMs configured with *Standard policy* backup protection.
   - Existing Azure VM backup can be migrated from the *Standard* to the *Enhanced* policy.
 Follow the steps in [Migrate Azure VM backups from Standard to Enhanced policy (preview)](../backup/backup-azure-vm-migrate-enhanced-policy.md).

 ## Best practices

-- Enable trusted launch on a test Generation 2 VM and determine if any changes are required to meet the prerequisites before you enable trusted launch on Generation 2 VMs associated with production workloads.
+- Enable Trusted launch on a test Generation 2 VM and determine if any changes are required to meet the prerequisites before you enable Trusted launch on Generation 2 VMs associated with production workloads.
-- [Create restore points](create-restore-points.md) for Azure Generation 2 VMs associated with production workloads before you enable the trusted launch security type.
+- [Create restore points](create-restore-points.md) for Azure Generation 2 VMs associated with production workloads before you enable the Trusted launch security type.
 You can use the restore points to re-create the disks and Generation 2 VM with the previous well-known state.

-## Enable trusted launch on an existing VM
+## Enable Trusted launch on an existing VM

 > [!NOTE]
 >
-> - After you enable trusted launch, currently VMs can't be rolled back to the Standard security type (non-trusted launch configuration).
+> - After you enable Trusted launch, currently VMs can't be rolled back to the Standard security type (non-Trusted launch configuration).
 > - vTPM is enabled by default.
 > - We recommend that you enable Secure Boot, if you aren't using custom unsigned kernel or drivers.
 It's not enabled by default.
 Secure Boot preserves boot integrity and enables foundational security for VMs.

 ### [Portal](#tab/portal)

-Enable trusted launch on an existing Azure Generation 2 VM by using the Azure portal.
+Enable Trusted launch on an existing Azure Generation 2 VM by using the Azure portal.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Confirm that the VM generation is **V2** and select **Stop** for the VM.